Should Devin Nunes Recuse Himself From Trump Russia Ties Investigation? [Opinion]

 As reported by CNN, Representative Schiff is now directly accusing Devin Nunes of having canceled these hearings for the specific purpose of protecting Trump from damaging public revelations regarding the extent to which the Trump administration has been compromised by Putin’s Russia.

-Yet another recent revelation that might suggest the need for Nunes to recuse himself from the Donald Trump investigation by Congress has to do with scandal ridden and recently resigned National Security Advisor Michael Flynn.
+Yet another recent revelation that might suggest the need for Nunes to recuse himself from the Donald Trump investigation by Congress has to do with scandal-ridden and recently resigned National Security Advisor Michael Flynn.
 In addition to Michael Flynn’s meetings with Russia prior to the inauguration – which probably violated the Logan Act – it has been reported that he also had seemingly improper meetings with Turkish officials as well.

 These September meetings were reported by former CIA director James Woolsey.
 However, a later January meeting between Turkish officials and Michael Flynn also included Congressman Devin Nunes.
 So it’s difficult to see how Nunes can be described – by any stretch of the imagination – as impartial in the Trump investigation.